LuXDAmore/nuxt-prune-html/README.md

                 'script:not([type="application/ld+json"])',
             ],
             selectorsToKeep: null, // disallow pruning of scripts with this class (could be an array of classes), N.B.: each `selectorsToKeep` will be appended to every `selectors`, ex.: `script:not([type="application/ld+json"]):not(__selectorToKeep__)`
-            script: [], // Inject custom scripts only if pruning
+            link: [], // Inject custom links, only if pruned
-            link: [], // Inject custom links only if pruning
+            script: [], // Inject custom scripts, only if pruned
             htmlElementClass: null, // this is a string added as a class to the <html> element
             cheerio: {
                 // this is the config passed in the `cheerio.load(__config__)` method